Home Compare ASSA-B.ST vs SECU-B.ST

 Growth

-ASSA ABLOY AB (publ) sits in the stronger part of the group on growth, while Securitas AB (publ) is closer to mid-pack.
+ASSA ABLOY AB (publ) sits higher in the group on growth, adding to the overall structural advantage.

 ASSA-B.ST